 Actually looks to me like I don't -- haven't said anything brand-new here, that, that really, I've got this, because let's just remember the

-By elimination, I can go from the original A to U. Well, OK, now suppose the matrix is singular.
+By elimination, I can go from the original A to reason.

 It's invertible when elimination produces a full set of pivots and now, and we now, we know the determinant is the product of those non-zero numbers.